lchestnutt/cardiotensor/docs/reference/cli.md

 ## Orientation Computation

-Compute myocytes orientation for a volume using a specified configuration file.
+Compute myocyte orientation from a 3D volume using a configuration file.

 - `cardio-tensor`
+  Computes structure tensor, helix/transverse angle, FA, and eigenvectors.

-See the [example](./examples.md) to get started.
+See the [example](../getting-started/examples.md) to get started.

 ---

 ## Transmural Analysis

-GUI to plot angle profiles across the heart.
+Plot angle profiles across the heart wall using an interactive GUI.

 - `cardio-analysis`

-See the [example](././examples.md#visualizing-transmural-profiles) on how to visualize transmural profile to get started.
+  Define transmural lines, adjust sampling, and export results.

+See the [example](../getting-started/examples.md#visualizing-transmural-profiles) for details.

 ---

-## 3D Visualization with Export
+## 3D Visualization

+Visualize results in 3D using vector fields and streamlines.

+- `cardio-visualize-vector`
+  Render vector fields using Fury.
+Optionally export to ParaView (VTK format).

+- `cardio-generate-streamlines`
+  Generate streamlines from the vector field.
+Outputs `.npz` files compatible with Amira.

+- `cardio-visualize-streamlines`
-Visualize results in 3D by exporting vectors to Amira or Paraview:
+  Visualize streamlines in 3D using Fury.
+Can also export to ParaView.

-- `cardio-amira`: Export to Amira
-- `cardio-vtk`: Export to Paraview

-!!! warning

-    Still under testing.
+See the [example](../getting-started/examples.md#generating-and-visualizing-streamlines) for usage.

 ---

-## Next steps
+## Next Steps

-Read the [example](./examples.md) for an introduction to each feature.
+Read the [example](../getting-started/examples.md) for an introduction to each feature.